bui-jeremy/bui-jeremy/README.md

 # 💫 About Me:
 I’m Jeremy Bui, a Computer Science master’s student at Boston University with a passion for software engineering and cybersecurity.
-For the past two years, I’ve been a year-round Software Developer Intern at SAS.
+I’ve been a year-round Software Developer Intern at SAS for the past two years.
 I serve as President of the Cybersecurity Association, have contributed as a Software Engineer for Hack4Impact, and thrive on tackling rigorous coursework.
-Outside of academics, I enjoy discovering new dining spots and exploring diverse culinary experiences.
+Outside academics, I enjoy discovering new dining spots and exploring the city!

 ## 🌐 Socials: